OCR-D/ocrd_all/README.md

 Directory prefix to use for local installation.

 (This is set automatically when activating a virtual environment on the shell.
-The build system will re-use the venv if one already exists here, or create one.)
+The build system will re-use the venv if one already exists here, or create one otherwise.)

 #### _TMPDIR_